 - A healthy diet.
 While the link between diet and mental health is still being explored, multiple studies have identified that one exists.
 Research from 2019 suggests that “diet (often combined with lifestyle) modification has potential in the prevention and treatment of mental health [conditions].”

-- A 2019 study found that mindfulness can help improve an individual’s level of emotional regulation, especially as it relates to reducing worry and rumination.
+- Mindfulness meditation.
+A 2019 study found that mindfulness can help improve an individual’s level of emotional management, especially as it relates to reducing worry and rumination.
 It concludes then that a link between mindfulness and a reduction in symptoms of depression and anxiety is likely.

 Seeking Care For Mental Health Or Behavioral Health Challenges